-Kevin Rente is the Vice President Development and Grants.
-In his current role, Kevin oversees agency wide grant making efforts and strategy planning.
-For the last fifteen years, Kevin has worked to minimize health disparities among the homeless and high risk populations.
+Kevin Rente is the Senior Vice President of Strategic Advancement.
+In his current role, Kevin oversees agency-wide special projects, strategy planning, and the departments of Evaluation & Population Health and Strategic Advancement. grant-making efforts and strategy planning.
+For the last fifteen years, Kevin has worked to minimize health disparities among the homeless and high-risk populations.

 In 2007, he joined Harlem United as a program evaluator for the Prevention and Supportive Housing Department.
 It was during that time that he witnessed the impact of supportive housing and became an advocate for housing as a basic human right.
 “No one should be without a home.”